praveek/launch.en/help/extension-dev/submit/access.md

 ![](../images/getting-started/admin_console_rights.png)

 To author extensions, you and your team need - at minimum - `Manage Properties` from the Company group as well as `Manage Extensions`, `Manage Environments`, and `Develop` from the Property group.
-You can create additional Product Profiles with more limited rights later if you like, but for now it is simplest to click "+ Add all" for both Company Rights and Property Rights, being sure to click blue "Save" link on each:
+You can create additional Product Profiles with more limited rights later if you like, but for now it is simplest to select "+ Add all" for both Company Rights and Property Rights, being sure to select "Save" on each:

 ![](../images/getting-started/admin_console_add_all_company_rights.png)